Bob Cessna

 Bob Cessna (1934-2008) was an American actor, scriptwriter and playwright who appeared on Broadway in many roles.
 He wrote several off Broadway and off off Broadway plays.
 He also wrote for television.

-Cessna died on August 2, 2008, at the age of 73 at New York Hospital after a battle with lung cancer.
+Cessna died of lung cancer on August 2, 2008, at the age of 73 at New York Hospital.

 Personal life and education

 Robert Thomas Cessna was born on December 17, 1934, in Punxsutawney, Pennsylvania.
 He graduated from the Catholic University of America in Washington, D.C., with a degree in Drama.

 Cessna made Woodstock his home during the last few years of his life, where he was active in the arts.
-His domestic partner and beloved companion of 44 years is the Woodstock artist and founding member of the singing duo Twinn Connexion Gerald "Jerry" Hopkins.
+His domestic partner and companion of 44 years is the Woodstock artist and founding member of the singing duo Twinn Connexion Gerald "Jerry" Hopkins.

 Acting career

 Cessna began his professional career as the understudy for the British cast of Beyond the Fringe that included Alan Bennett.
 He replaced Dudley Moore on Broadway and after a national tour he continued to play Moore's roles.
 He returned to New York City and reopened at the Barrymore Theater.

 Cessna's performances in the Mad Show at New York's New Theater are still remembered for their versatility.